PoC-dev/cisco-erfassung/README.md

 **Note:** Extensive online help (in German language) is provided in the AS/400 part.
 Please read the initial help text in the main menu (by pressing `F1`) to get started quickly.

+## Acknowledgements.
+A huge thank you goes to [Mathias Peter IT-Systemhaus](https://www.mathpeter.com), my current employer who allowed me to spend part of my work time on this project.

+We agreed on this "light" version of the application to be released as OpenSource, and a non-public, more complete version for our internal use, featuring:
+- customer numbers,
+- further device flags,
+- update audit trails when doing a "maintenance run",
+- and more.

+Contact me if you're interested.
+This version will be available for a fee.

+**Note:** Currently, the internal version is still in development stage and not yet ready for external deployment.

 2023-11-27 poc@pocnet.net